-8.12 Questions of Police, Joint Transport Committee and Fire Authority Representatives

-An Elected Member of the Council can ask any designated representative of the Police, Joint Transport Committee or Fire and Rescue Authority any question about how the authority which they represent carries out any of its functions.
-He or she must give the Chief Executive or Monitoring Officer a written notice setting out the question no later than 12 noon ten (10) working days before the meeting (not including the day of the meeting).
+8.12 Questions of Police North East Combined Authority and Fire Authority Representatives no later than 12 noon ten (10) working days before the meeting (not including the day of the meeting).
 If the Mayor decides that the matter is urgent, the Member can ask the Police, Joint Transport Committee and/or Fire and Rescue representatives a question without such notice; in such cases the question must have been delivered in writing to the Chief Executive or Monitoring Officer no later than 11.00 am on the day of the meeting.